-By defining a set of X individual characteristics for both, residents R_j and migrants M_j , a Coarsened Exact Matching (CEM) is estimated for identifying a subset of residents $R_j^ \subset R_j$ who are the most similar to migrants M_j (See Iacus et al., 2011 for a theoretical discussion, and Jamett & Paredes 2014 for an empirical analysis).
-After this matching process, a weight variable p_j is assigned to each observation of J, namely for R_j and M_j .
-For the case of R_j , a low value of p_j indicates a low similarity with migrants, while high values of p_j indicate a high similarity.
+By defining a set of X individual characteristics for both, residents R_i and migrants M_i , a CEM is estimated for identifying a subset of residents $R_i^ \subset R_i$ who are the most similar to migrants M_i (See Iacus, King, and Porro 2011 for a theoretical discussion, and Jamett Sasonov and Paredes Araya 2013 for an empirical analysis).
+After this matching process, a weight variable p_i is assigned to each observation of J, namely for R_i and M_i .
+For the case of R_i , a low value of p_i indicates a low similarity with migrants, while high values of p_i indicate a high similarity.
 If this weight variable reports a zero value for any worker $i \in R_j$, the observation is then deleted from the resident group.
-In other words, R_j^ is defined as any resident i with $p_j > 0$.
-According to Rubin and Ronsenbaum (1983), the independence assumption indicates that the similarity of X between migrants and residents eliminates the bias selection above described.
-With respect to M_j , almost all of them have a variable $p_j = 1$ conforming the group M_j^ .
-Just a few of them will report $p_j = 0$ which means that they have very particular characteristics that are not shared with R_j .
-After this exercise, there are two groups of comparable workers R_j^ and M_j^ with similar X variables and wages.
+In other words, R_i^ is defined as any resident i with $p_i > 0$.
+According to Rosenbaum and Rubin (1983), the independence assumption indicates that the similarity of X between migrants and residents eliminates the bias selection above described.
+With respect to M_i , almost all of them have a variable $p_j = 1$ conforming the group M_i^ .
+Just a few of them will report $p_i = 0$ which means that they have very particular characteristics that are not shared with R_j .
+After this exercise, there are two groups of comparable workers R_i^ and M_i^ with similar X variables and wages.

-To observe the intuition behind the matching exercise, the percentage of R_j and M_j included in R_j^ and M_j^ , respectively, are shown in Table 3, as well as the description of the statistics of the weights estimated by the CEM for R_j^ (all the observations included in M_j^ have a $p_j = 1$).
-Such as discussed above, not every resident in every state receive a weight greater than zero.
-Thus, the CEM allows to include only residents that are somehow similar to the migrants, and these selected residents are also weighted according on how similar they are to the treated observations, avoiding the potential problems related with selection bias reported by equation (1).
-The advantage of using the CEM over other methods based on Propensity Score Matching (PSM) is that the matching process is conducted over the whole vector of characteristics rather than just the propensity score which allows to find controls with the exactly the same characteristics as the treated observations.
-Additionally, CEM weights are estimating depending on their similarity to the treated group, being more important the more similar observations (lower weights).
+To observe the intuition behind the matching exercise, the proportions of R_i and M_i included in R_i^ and M_i^ , respectively, are shown in Table 3, as well as the description of the statistics of the weights estimated by the CEM for R_i^ (all the observations included in M_i^ have a $p_i = 1$).
+Such as discussed above, not every resident in every state received a weight greater than zero.
+Thus, the CEM allows to include only residents that are somehow similar to the migrants, and these selected residents are also weighted according on how similar they are to the treated observations, avoiding the potential problems related with selection bias reported by Equation (1).
+The advantage of using the CEM over other methods based on Propensity Score Matching is that the matching process is conducted over the whole vector of characteristics rather than just the propensity score which allows to find controls with exactly the same characteristics as the treated observations.
+Additionally, CEM weights are estimating depending on their similarity to the treated group, being more important the more similar observations (higher weights) and less important the less similar observations (lower weights).
 These calculations have evident consequences on the efficiency of the estimation process.

-According to Table 3, the total number of residents in the 32 states in Mexico in 2010 were 2,8 million, and 96.8% of those receive a CEM weight (p_j) greater than zero.
+According to Table 3, the total number of residents in the 32 states in Mexico in 2010 were 2.8 million, and 96.8% of those receive a CEM weight (p_i) greater than zero.
 From the 96.8% of the selected residents with a positive weight, roughly 60% have a weight lower than one, meaning that, even if they were selected for being similar to the migrants, they are not the best matches the CEM could find.
 On the contrary, approximately 40% had a CEM weight greater that one being these residents the best clones because of their similarity to the migrants.
-The 50th percentile of the CEM median weight (p_j) for the residents included in R_j^ is 0.8709, while the 25% percentile is 0.5362 and the 75% percentile is 1.2812.
-On the other side, the total number of migrants was 259,632 and the matching process found a clone for 99.6% of them, or equivalently, the 0.4% of them are not a comparable group with the residents.
+The 50th percentile of the CEM median weight (p_i) for the residents included in R_i^ is 0.8709, while the 25% percentile is 0.5362 and the 75% percentile is 1.2812.
+On the other side, the total number of migrants was 259,632 and the matching process found a clone for 99.6% of them.